sairamang/Snakegame/README.md

 # Snakegame
-Attempt to create a snake game
+Attempt to create a snake game from scratch alone Avoid external libs to be used , as it is so confusing for you.